prestodb/rfcs/RFC-0004-functions-stats.md

 ```

 `substr` is at the heart of all `LIKE %X` statements, which is widely used.
 Without a more powerful framework support it is difficult to support a stats estimation.

-See prior art, for how postgres handles it.

 ## Metrics